 Arnold as the Higher God?

-Arnold is a mysterious character who we haven’t yet met, except in recollection and possibly through flashback.
-However, the information we have is pretty elusive.
+Arnold is a mysterious character who we haven’t yet met and the information we have at this point is pretty elusive.

 Light and Dark Dualism

 In some Gnostic cosmology (*cough* Manichaeism), the universe is divided between absolute light and absolute dark.